2021 Army Black Knights football team

 The 2021 Army Black Knights football team represented the United States Military Academy in the 2021 NCAA Division I FBS football season.
 The Black Knights were led by eighth-year head coach Jeff Monken and played their home games at Michie Stadium.
 They competed as an independent.
 The Black Knights finished the season with a record of 9–4, sharing the Commander-in-Chief's Trophy with Navy and Air Force after all three service academies finished with 1–1 records against each other.
 They were invited to the Armed Forces Bowl where they defeated Missouri, 24–22.

-Previous season

-The Black Knights finished the 2020 season with a record of 9–3, winning the Lambert Trophy for the second time in three years, and winning the Commander-in-Chief's Trophy for the third time in four years following back-to-back victories over Navy and Air Force.
-They were invited to the Liberty Bowl where they were defeated by West Virginia, 21–24.

 Preseason

 Award watch lists

 Listed in the order that they were released.